2 face felony prices over balloon air pollution in Biscayne Bay; might face time in jail

 2022-05-14 18:22:18

-#face #felony #expenses #balloon #pollution #Biscayne #Bay #face #time #jail
+#face #felony #charges #balloon #pollution #Biscayne #Bay #face #time #prison

 Advert

-Officers arrested Torres-Bocanegra for reckless disregard for the setting, a second-degree misdemeanor punishable with a fine of as much as $10,000 or 60 days in jail, or both.
+Officers arrested Torres-Bocanegra for reckless disregard for the setting, a second-degree misdemeanor punishable with a advantageous of as much as $10,000 or 60 days in jail, or both.
 His bond was $500.
 Detective Angel Rodriguez later clarified there was a mistake with the charge.

 Advert

-Environmental advocates need Miami-Dade officers to do more.
+Environmental advocates need Miami-Dade officials to do extra.

 The Florida Ocean CleanUp Society, a nonprofit organization, arrange a Change.org petition asking Miami-Dade’s Mayor Daniella Levine Cava, the chief bay officer, and commissioners to pilot a new ordinance banning balloons and confetti in coastal waters.